CFTR Gene Expression: Controlled by Cell Hypoxia By Dr. Artour Rakhimov - Last updated on August 9, 2018

 diminished in pulmonary tissues taken from hypoxemic subjects at the time of

 lung transplantation.
-Environmental factors that induce hypoxic signaling
+Environmental factors that induce hypoxic signaling to

 regulate CFTR mRNA and epithelial Cl(-) transport in vitro and in vivo."